GTCAO is a post focal system situated on the Nasmyth platform B, which corrects the optical beam to feed the scientific instrument placed after it.

 The use of AO systems is limited to those areas in the sky where there are bright natural guide stars to be used as reference for turbulence measurement.
 The laser guide stars (LGS) are used to extend the coverage of an AO system to almost the whole sky, even in areas where there is not a natural bright star.
 Developing a LGS system for GTCAO extends the use of the system to almost any possible scientific object, to most of the sky and to any high resolution scientific program, making the investment in the telescope much more profitable both economically and scientifically.

-The following phase will be the preliminary design of all subsystems, namely the laser system, the laser beam transfer optics, the laser launch telescope, the laser wavefront sensor, the security system and the control system (including both electronics hardware and control software).
+The main systems of the LGS are: the laser system, the laser transfer optics, the laser launch telescope, the laser wavefront sensor, the security system, the laser launch structure, and the control system (both electronic hardware and control software).